-NEW YORK, Sept.
-30, 2019 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, reminds former Aetna Inc. shareholders who acquired CVS Health Corporation (CVS) shares in exchange for their Aetna shares in connection with CVS’s acquisition of Aetna on November 28, 2018 of the important October 14, 2019 lead plaintiff deadline in the securities class action.
-The lawsuit seeks to recover damages for CVS investors under the federal securities laws.
+NEW YORK, July 21, 2019 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of A.O.
+Smith Corporation (AOS) from July 26, 2016 through May 16, 2019, inclusive (the "Class Period") of the important July 29, 2019 lead plaintiff deadline in the class action.
+The lawsuit seeks to recover damages for A.O.
+Smith investors under the federal securities laws.

 NO CLASS HAS YET BEEN CERTIFIED IN THE ABOVE ACTION.
 UNTIL A CLASS IS CERTIFIED, YOU ARE NOT REPRESENTED BY COUNSEL UNLESS YOU RETAIN ONE.
 YOU MAY RETAIN COUNSEL OF YOUR CHOICE.
 YOU MAY ALSO REMAIN AN ABSENT CLASS MEMBER AND DO NOTHING AT THIS POINT.
 AN INVESTOR'S ABILITY TO SHARE IN ANY POTENTIAL FUTURE RECOVERY IS NOT DEPENDENT UPON SERVING AS LEAD PLAINTIFF.